 pay for that consultant's services.
 You must also pay for the services of any

-other consultant who is involved in caring for you, e.g., the radiologist,
+other consultant who is involved in caring for you, for example, the

 You can obtain a letter of referral from your GP, the accident and emergency department of a hospital or an out-patients clinic.